Community Foundation of Middlesex County Inc

 Based on the foundation's stated priorities and requirements, successful applications demonstrate:

-Documented Community Need: Applications must clearly articulate a documented need or concern within one of the 12 identified focus areas, showing how the proposed project or program addresses this need for Middlesex County residents.
+Documented Community Need: Applications must clearly articulate a documented need or concern within one of the 12 identified focus areas, showing how the proposed project or programme addresses this need for Middlesex County residents.

 Leveraging Additional Resources: The foundation aims to "serve as a catalyst for attracting other funding resources."
-Successful applications often demonstrate how CFMC funding will leverage additional support or enable the organization to pursue other funding opportunities.
+Successful applications often demonstrate how CFMC funding will leverage additional support or enable the organisation to pursue other funding opportunities.

 Attendance at Information Sessions: Mandatory attendance at one of the pre-application information sessions ensures applicants understand the foundation's priorities and application process.